MickSe/PlasmidAssemblyWF/README.md

 The output{} process was modified to create a subdirectory for each barcode and generate there only .gbk / .fasta / .html and .vcf files
 All other files are generated in an annex subdirectory called "other", with all barcodes.
-The original output{} process was commented out and left in place as a backup, if needed.

 position:
  	/EPI2ME_pipeline/repo_clone/main.nf